Five ways to grow your tax and accounting practice

 - Create a company plan with a long-term focus that targets customers who are like your existing ones.

-2. Develop existing relationships
+2. Expand existing connections

 After you’ve determined which of your customers brings in the most revenue for your business and begin working to bring in more of the same, you’ll be able to strengthen these connections and make them even more lucrative.